jeremiahsnapp/dev-lxc/README.md

 Images are then cloned using the btrfs filesystem to very quickly provide a lightweight duplicate of the image.
 This clone is either used to build the next image in the build process or the final container that will actually be run.

+By default, the cluster's images and final server containers are all stored in `/var/lib/dev-lxc` so they don't clutter the containers stored in the default LXC config_path `/var/lib/lxc`.

+The cluster's LXC config_path can be configured by setting `lxc_config_path` at the top of the `dev-lxc.yml` file to the desired directory.

 There are four image categories.